henry-luo/mark/README.md

 ## Mark Data Model

-Mark object has a very simple and fully-typed data model.
+Mark has a very simple and fully-typed data model.

 Each Mark object has 3 facets of data:

 - **Type name**, which is mapped to `object.constructor.name` under JavaScript.
 - **Properties**, which is a collection of key-value pairs, stored as normal JavaScript *named properties*.
 - **Contents**, which is a list of content objects, stored as *indexed properties* inside the same JavaScript object.

-Mark utilizes a novel feature in JavaScript that an plain JS object is actually *array-like*, it can contain both named properties and indexed properties.
+Mark utilizes a novel feature in JavaScript that a plain JS object is actually *array-like*, it can contain both named properties and indexed properties.

-So each Mark object is mapped to just **one** plain JavaScript object, which is more compact and efficient comparing to other JSON-based DOM models (e.g. [JsonML](http://www.jsonml.org/), [virtual-dom](https://github.com/Matt-Esch/virtual-dom)), and more intuitive to used in JS.
+So each Mark object is mapped to just **one** plain JavaScript object, which is more compact and efficient comparing to other JSON-based DOM models (e.g. [JsonML](http://www.jsonml.org/), [virtual-dom](https://github.com/Matt-Esch/virtual-dom), [MicroXML](https://dvcs.w3.org/hg/microxml/raw-file/tip/spec/microxml.html)), and more intuitive to used in JS.

-Roughly speaking, data model of JSON, XML/HTML are subsets of Mark, and Mark data model is a subset of JS data model.
+Roughly speaking, data models of JSON, XML/HTML are subsets of Mark data model, and Mark data model is a subset of JS data model.

 <div align="center">
 <img src='https://mark.js.org/data-model.png' width='300'>